-Pregnancy tests, in some form or another, have been around for centuries — even longer than we’ve known about hormones.
+Pregnancy testing, in some form or another, has been around for centuries — even longer than we’ve known about hormones.
 In the 1300s, people urinated on barley seeds, and in the 1920s and ‘30s, they injected the urine of possibly pregnant women into mice.
-Thankfully, the pee-on-a-stick and blood-sample-based methods that we rely on nowadays are not only more accurate, but they’re also quicker, easier, and more accessible.
+Thankfully, the pee-on-a-stick and blood-sample-based home pregnancy tests that we rely on nowadays are not only more accurate, but they’re also quicker, easier, and more accessible.

 Just as hormones change dramatically across the menstrual cycle, they also change with pregnancy, which may not be so surprising given all of the different processes that pregnancy involves.